 Applications will be considered during three different rounds throughout the year.
-Once we have received your submitted application and the round application date has passed, it will be reviewed and successful candidates will move to the interview stage of the admissions process.
-The interviews take place on campus.
+Round 1 and Round 2 applications will be reviewed once the round application deadline has passed.
+After the Round 2 deadline, applications will be received and reviewed on a rolling basis until the Final Round deadline.
+Successful candidates will move to the interview stage of the admissions process.
 Admissions decisions will be made—and decision letters sent—following these interviews.

 Students accepted to the program are not officially enrolled until a $5,000 non-refundable deposit is received.
 For additional information or application questions, contact firstname.lastname@example.org.

 To apply to the program, applicants must apply online.
 All instructions for completing the application are included in the application.
 Please note that the application is closed and will re-open in July for the Class of 2019.
 We will update this website when the application re-opens.